sahamidi2/machine-learning-with-shallow-neural-networks/README.md

 This presentation was created for a **Political Science Deep Learning Seminar**, summarizing concepts from Chapter 3 of the book *Neural Networks and Deep Learning* by Charu C. Aggarwal.
 The focus is on **supervised** and **unsupervised models**, specifically **multiclass classification** and **autoencoders**.

+## Access the Presentation

+The full presentation can be found [here](https://github.com/sahamidi2/machine-learning-with-shallow-neural-networks/blob/main/ch3-presentation.ipynb).

 ## Overview

 ### Sections